steveh127/UM-Micropython/WOPR/README.md

 An application to drive Unexpected Makers WOPR via a web interface.

-All testing and development has been done using Linux, Windows and Mac users should be able to make appropriate modifications to get things going.
+All testing and development has been done using Linux.
+Windows and Mac users should be able to make appropriate modifications to get things going.

+This software, while an application as it stands, is intended as a framework to be modified for more specific applications.

 ## Installation